mehulagg/gitlab/doc/user/application_security/index.md

 ![Multiple vulnerability dismissal](img/multi_select_v12_9.png)

-### Creating an issue for a vulnerability
+### Creating a GitLab issue for a vulnerability

-You can create an issue for a vulnerability by visiting the vulnerability's page and clicking **Create issue**, which you can find in the **Related issues** section.
+You can create a GitLab issue for a vulnerability by visiting the vulnerability's page and clicking **Create issue**, which you can find in the **Related issues** section.

 ![Create issue from vulnerability](img/create_issue_from_vulnerability_v13_3.png)